Rapid Test Product

 Does Rapid Test have a Business Continuity Plan?

 For the safety of the all Support office staff, those attending the support office must abide by all government guidance regarding personal hygiene, social distancing and gatherings of people.
-We have provided our Support office teams with detailed information regarding all government guidance.
-Please refer the posters in the kitchen and bathrooms for details of hand washing hygiene.

 Is Rapid Test Systems stock supply impacted by COVID-19?